mi5hmash/MGSV_SaveTranslator/README.md

 *\* SaveData files on consoles are additionally packed with a method specific to a given console. **This tool doesn't support any of these methods.***

 # 🤯 Why was it created :interrobang:
-I just wanted to continue playing on SteamDeck from where I left off on PS4 console.
+I just wanted to continue playing on SteamDeck from where I left off on the PS4 console.

 # :scream: Is it safe?
 **No.** You can corrupt your SaveData files and lose your progress or get banned from playing online if you unreasonably modify your file.

-**Remember to** always make a backup of the files you are about to modify.
+**Remember to always make a backup of the files you are about to modify.**

 With that being said, let's continue to the next chapter where you will learn about the features of this tool.